Applelo/vite-plugin-browser-sync/README.md

 ## 👨‍💻 Usage

 BrowserSync starts alongside your Vite Server.
-By default, it uses the `proxy` mode of BrowserSync based on your Vite server options : no need to pass any options to make it works !
+By default, it uses the `proxy` mode of BrowserSync based on your Vite server options : no need to pass any options to make it work !

 ```js
 // vite.config.js / vite.config.ts